fangyuan-ksgk/fangyuan-ksgk/README.md

 "Life could only be understood backward, yet it must be lived forward"

-My research focuses on Embodied AI.
-I'm interested in maximizing compression.
+My research focuses on Embodied AI, I believe intelligence emerges from maximizing compression.

 <!--